 Skip to main content

 So, what are you waiting for?
-Start planning your 2024 Jewish celebration today!
+Start planning your 2025 Jewish celebration today!

-Overview of Jewish Festivals 2024
+Overview of Jewish Festivals 2025

-In 2024, the Jewish people will celebrate several festivals.
+In 2025, the Jewish people will celebrate several festivals.
 These festivals commemorate key moments in the history of the Jewish people and help to define their identity as a people.
 The two most important springtime festivals are Pesach (Passover) and Sukkot (Tabernacles).

 Pesach commemorates the Israelites’ exodus from Egypt, while the Sukkot celebrates their journey to the Promised Land.
 Other major Jewish festivals include Shavuot (Pentecost), which commemorates the giving of the Torah at Mount Sinai, and Hanukkah (Feast of Dedication), which celebrates the victory of the Maccabees over the Seleucid Empire.

 All of these festivals fall in the autumn or winter months.
-Each festival has its unique rituals and customs, which vary from community to community.
+Each festival has its own unique rituals and customs, which vary from community to community.
 Jews around the world celebrate these festivals with great joy and enthusiasm, and they provide an important link with their religious and cultural heritage.

-History for Celebrating the Jewish Festivals in 2024
+History for Celebrating the Jewish Festivals in 2025

-The history of the Jewish festivals goes back to the bible.
+The history of the Jewish festivals goes back to the Bible.
 These are the days when the Israelites were freed from their slavery in Egypt.
 They were led by Moses to the promised land.
 These holidays have been celebrated for thousands of years and are very important to the Jewish people.

 Rosh Hashanah